Chrish2003/BLINKIT/README.md

 # Blinkit Analysis

-This dashboard helps the blinkit understand their customers better.
-It helps the blinkit know if their customers are satisfied with their services.
+This dashboard helps blinkit to understand their customers better.
+It helps blinkit to know if their customers are satisfied with their services.
 Through ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.

 ### Business Requirement